MarsaPalas/ImageRecognition/README.txt

 	- weights
   * data used for validation (a file containg 10000 images, each containing one digit; test data was pulled from http://yann.lecun.com/exdb/mnist/)
 	- gray_tests
-* Maxeler code does next things:
+* Maxeler does next things:
   * evaluates the model using gray_tests data
   * measures the validation speed in seconds